 Willard went out on a work detail to Lipa, Batangas, on December 12, 1942, to build runways at Camp Murphy.
 The work was hard but got harder when they reached the hills about 400 yards from where they began.
 The Japanese expected the POWs to remove the hills by hand.
 Apparently he was returned to Cabanatuan due to illness, since medical records show he was again hospitalized on March 23, 1943, but no illness or date of discharge were recorded.

 At some point, Willard was sent to Palawan as a replacement for another POW who could no longer work.
 The work detail was to build an airfield with picks and shovels.
-He would remain at Palawan for almost two years.
+He would remain at Palawan for over a year.
 In July 1944, about half the POWs were returned to Cabanatuan since most of the work on the airfield was done.

 On October 19, 1944, the POWs saw their first American planes in over two years.
 Seventeen B-24s raided the airfield.
 The planes returned on October 28th and strafed and bombed the airfield again.
 After the second air raid, the POWs were ordered to dig three air raid trenches.
 The trenches were five feet deep and four feet wide.
 Each trench could hold 50 men.
 The officers had a smaller trench.